ofalkenberg/code-anytime/README.md

 1) Copy the files from the `hooks` repository into the `<project_home>/.git/hooks` directory.
 2) Make sure they are executable by using: `chmod +x <project_home>/.git/hooks/*`
 3) Then you source the shell aliases from the `shell-aliases` directory.
+Tested only with ZSH currently.

 After you have loaded the aliases, please always use the `gitrebase` command instead of `git rebase --interactive`.